comal main

 However, there are benefits from having your own comal.
 For one thing, as other Mexican kitchen tools such as molcajetes, aluminum and cast iron comales age with you, season with time and retain a memory of the flavors from their cooking life that permeates future foods cooked in them.
 Another benefit is that the comal infuses food with a rustic griddle flavor, lighter than a grill or smoker, but peculiar, rich and deep in its own way.

 Comales are such an integral part of Mexican cuisine and culture that a town in one of Mexico’s most famous novels is named after it.
 If you like reading, I recommend it!
 It is called Pedro Páramo by Juan Rulfo.
 It tells the story of a man who travels to the hometown of his dying mother, and along the way he runs into a ghost town called Comala, which translates to a place that makes comales.
-The fictional town of Comala (though there is a real town called Comala too, if not more…) has probably become larger than the novel and even the author in Mexican folklore and culture.
+The fictional town of Comala (though there is a real town called Comala too) has probably become larger than the novel and even the author in Mexican folklore and culture.
 It is said that the author gave it this name because the fictional town was eternally burning hot, just like a comal, which is typically used for long periods of time, many times a day and takes a long while to cool off.

 Comments